-AMENDMENT #6 - DRAFT
+AMENDMENT #4 - DRAFT

-WEST VIRGINIA DEPARTMENT OF ECONOMIC DEVELOPMENT (WVDED)

-WEST VIRGINIA HOUSING DEVELOPMENT FUND (WVHDF)
+WEST VIRGINIA COMMUNITY ADVANCEMENT AND DEVELOPMENT | WEST VIRGINIA HOUSING DEVELOPMENT FUND

 Amendment 1: The FY2019 AAP has been amended for funding provided to the State of West Virginia by the U.S. Department of Housing and Urban Development (HUD).
 Under the Coronavirus Aid Relief and Economic Security (CARES) Act, the State will receive \$8,377,856 in CDBG-CV1 funding for use in non-Entitlement areas; \$5,764,239 in ESG-CV funding, and \$84,023 in HOPWA-CV for use statewide.
 In a second round of CDBG CARES Act Funding, the State will receive \$5,764,239 in CDBG-CV2 funding for use statewide.
 In a second round of ESG CARES Act funding, the State will receive \$7,166,583 in ESG-CV2 funding for use statewide.
 Amendment 2: The FY2019 AAP has been amended for funding provided to the State of West Virginia by the U.S. Department of Housing and Urban Development (HUD).
-Under the Coronavirus Aid Relief and Economic Security (CARES) Act, the State will receive in a third round \$6,108,513 for use Statewide.

-Amendment 3: The FY2019 AAP has been amended to make use of additional waivers for the Emergency Solutions Grant (ESG) and Housing Opportunities for Persons with AIDs (HOPWA) programs.
+Under the Coronavirus Aid Relief and Economic Security (CARES) Act, the State will receive in a third round \$6,108,513 for use Statewide.Amendment 3: The FY2019 AAP has been amended to make use of additional waivers for the Emergency Solutions Grant (ESG) and Housing Opportunities for Persons with AIDs (HOPWA) programs.
 The CDBG-CV Funding Allocations have been updated to more accurately reflect the use of CDBG-CV funds.

-Amendment 4: The FY2019 AAP has been amended for the CDBG-CV funding cap for Public Facilities and Public Service Projects for CV2 MOD will now be in the application materials to match CV1 and CV3 MODs, add Public Schools as an eligible CDBG-CV Public Facility, and allow the State of West Virginia to act directly for up to \$10,000,000 in CDBG-CV funding.
-Additionally, this amendment will decrease the funding committed to State CDBG-CV Admin and State CDBG-Technical Assistance.
+Amendment 4: The FY2019 AAP has been amended to increase the CDBG-CV funding cap for Public Facilities and Public Service Projects, add Public Schools as an eligible CDBG-CV Public Facility, and allow the State of West Virginia to act directly for up to \$10,000,000 in CDBG-CV funding.
+Additionally, this amendment will decrease the funding committed to State CDBG-CV Administration and increase the funding committed to Public Facility activities.